koii-network/docs/run-a-node/introduction/types-of-nodes.md

 sidebar_label: Koii Nodes
 ---

+import Tooltip from "@site/src/components/tooltip";

 ![Banner](./img/Nodes%20vs%20Servers.svg)

-**Nodes** are the backbone of the Koii cloud, and we utilize two distinct types of them.
-[Task Nodes](/run-a-node/introduction/task-nodes) are ordinary computers that run Web3 applications, and [K2 Nodes](/run-a-node/introduction/k2-nodes) powerful devices that track the settlement layer.
+**Nodes** are the backbone of the Koii network.

+Our network requires two distinct types of nodes, [Task Nodes](/run-a-node/introduction/task-nodes) are ordinary computers that run Web3 applications, and [K2 Nodes](/run-a-node/introduction/k2-nodes) powerful devices that track the settlement layer.

 You can try out the Task Node by downloading the [Koii Desktop Node](https://koii.network/node) and following the [tutorial](/run-a-node/task-nodes/how-to-run-a-desktop-node).